 Name Organisation (where applicable) Agent Organisation Please provide any additional comments you may have regards the draft development guidance.
 Lauren Teate Horses should not be allowed to use this site along Bluebell Beck.
-Many people do not know how to behave around horses an for local wildlife and dog walkers.
-Allowing horses, cyclists and hundreds, if not thousands, of visitors access to the site on 3.50 habitat is going to completely ruin the place for the local residents and for the wildlife.
-The paths should be kept to the housin encroach onto Bluebell Beck at all.
-If this must happen, there must be places for wildlife to be left undisturbed that are inaccessible to dogs, horses and people.
-I to be walked off lead where they cannot run onto roads, housing estates or come into conflict with children, cyclists and horse and dog walkers are being pushed out of greenspaces and this creating more problems in the local areas.
+Many people do not know how to behave around horses ar for local wildlife and dog walkers.
+Allowing horses, cyclists and hundreds, if not thousands, of visitors access to the site on 3.5 habitat is going to completely ruin the place for the local residents and for the wildlife.
+The paths should be kept to the housi encroach onto Bluebell Beck at all.
+If this must happen, there must be places for wildlife to be left undisturbed that are inaccessible to dogs, horses and people. to be walked off lead where they cannot run onto roads, housing estates or come into conflict with children, cyclists and horse and dog walkers are being pushed out of greenspaces and this creating more problems in the local areas.
 Dogs are an integra ignored and must be considered in the local plan.
 Wildlife should be at the heart of the Country Park, not people.
-There has been barely any mention of mitigation for the distur disappointed that no surveys or studies have been done by any local wildlife group/organisation/charity.
+There has been barely any mention of mitigation for the distu disappointed that no surveys or studies have been done by any local wildlife group/organisation/charity.
 I, myself, have done have evidence of red listed species using this area for breeding.
 I have brought this up several times and it seems to have been the documents that list the species residing/breeding on Mandale Meadow.
 Leah Davey This site allocation will cause SIGNIFICANT detrimental impacts to the existing wildlife site at this location.
-It will destroy the clandscape and loss of visual amenity.
+It will destroy the or landscape and loss of visual amenity.
 Mandale meadow is frequently used and much loved by resident, who were NOT proper publication.
 This housing development is wholly unnecessary given the large supply of deliverable sites elsewhere on brownfield.
-This rem major open space.
+This ren major open space.
 It is also adjacent to an existing green wedge.
-Development adjoining green wedges can have a significant of Serious thought needs to be given to the validity of this entire scheme.
+Development adjoining green wedges can have a significant Serious thought needs to be given to the validity of this entire scheme.
 Times have changed and residents are not happy.
-The up-to-date circumstances, evidences and policies, including the revised National Planning Policy Framework and recent five yet the light of a post Covid Middlesbrough.
-Liam Harris This proposal should never have gone past an initial idea, the council don't have the knowledge or funding to make this work and I fear this will be yet another problem .5m paths that cut through every bit of sing estate side of the beck and not turbance of wildlife at the site and I am ne many surveys along Bluebell Beck and een completely ignored. lease find attached e character and openness of the agricultural perly consulted prior to the 2014 local plan emains one of the last irreplaceable areas of nt detrimental impact.
+The up-to-date circumstances, evidences and policies, including the revised National Planning Policy Framework and recent five y the light of a post Covid Middlesbrough.
+Liam Harris This proposal should never have gone past an initial idea, the council don't have the knowledge or funding to make this work and I fear this will be yet another problem 3.5m paths that cut through every bit of using estate side of the beck and not e.
+In addition there must be places for dogs prses.
+As mentioned previously, dog owners gral part of our culture and cannot be sturbance of wildlife at the site and I am ne many surveys along Bluebell Beck and een completely ignored. lease find attached e character and openness of the agricultural perly consulted prior to the 2014 local plan emains one of the last irreplaceable areas of nt detrimental impact.

-In addition there must be places for dogs rses.
-As mentioned previously, dog owners ral part of our culture and cannot be he new local plan should be designed given e year housing land supply assessment, in rk long term.
+he new local plan should be designed given e year housing land supply assessment, in ork long term.